2011 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2011-S Native American DCAM Sacagawea Dollar Value

-Unlike the business strikes from Philadelphia and Denver, these coins were never intended for circulation and were sold exclusively in U.S. Mint proof sets, ensuring superior preservation and strike quality that showcases the intricate Wampanoag Treaty design.
+Unlike the business strikes from Philadelphia and Denver, these coins were never intended for circulation and were sold exclusively in U.S. Mint proof sets.
+That controlled distribution ensures superior preservation and strike quality, and explains why the 2011-S consistently grades higher on average than either business strike variety.

-The professional institution population data reveals 8,852 examples certified at PR69 DCAM and 926 at the flawless PR70 DCAM level, demonstrating consistently high quality control at the San Francisco facility.
+Population data reveals 8,852 examples certified at PR69 DCAM and 926 at the flawless PR70 DCAM level, demonstrating consistently high quality control at the San Francisco facility.
+Both figures reflect strong overall quality from the 1,673,010 total proof mintage.

-Auction records show steady demand across all proof grades, with PR69 DCAM specimens consistently trading at $8-16 and PR70 DCAM examples commanding $33-79 at recent sales.
+Auction records show steady demand across all proof grades, with PR69 DCAM specimens consistently trading between $8 and $16, and PR70 DCAM examples commanding $33–$79 at recent sales.

-The auction record of $190 achieved in December 2018 for a PR70 DCAM specimen reflects peak market enthusiasm, though current values have stabilized in the $55-80 range for perfect-grade proofs as populations have increased with additional submissions to grading services.
+The all-time auction record of $190 was achieved in December 2018 for a PR70 DCAM specimen, reflecting peak market enthusiasm.
+Current values have stabilized in the $55–$80 range for perfect-grade proofs as populations have grown through additional certification submissions.

-A special collector variety exists in the form of the 2011-S Native American Philip N. Diehl Signature edition, bearing the autograph of former U.S. Mint Director Philip Diehl on the coin’s holder.
-These signed specimens carry additional premiums of $75-135 in PR70 grades due to their limited production and desirability among advanced collectors seeking pedigreed examples with documented provenance.
+A special collector variety exists: the 2011-S Native American Philip N. Diehl Signature edition, bearing the autograph of former U.S. Mint Director Philip Diehl on the coin’s holder.
+As the 35th Mint Director who personally championed the original Sacagawea dollar program, Diehl’s signature adds documented historical provenance.
+These signed specimens carry additional premiums of $75–$135 in PR70 grades.

 2011-S Native American DCAM Sacagawea Dollar Price/Grade Chart